yingw/jhipster-china.github.io/pages/api-gateway.md

 Data is stored in Hazelcast, so it is possible to scale gateways as long as the Hazelcast distributed cache is configured, which should work out-of-the-box:

-- All gateways have Hazelcast configured by default
+- 所有的网关，默认配置使用 Hazelcast
-- If you use the [JHipster Registry]({{ site.url }}/jhipster-registry/), all instances of a gateway should automatically register themselves in a distributed cache
+- 如果使用 [JHipster Registry]({{ site.url }}/jhipster-registry/), all instances of a gateway should automatically register themselves in a distributed cache

 If you want to add more rules, or modify the existing rules, you need to code them in the `RateLimitingFilter` class.
 Examples of modifications could be: